Boisduval's Autumn Moth

 The adult moths have a wingspan of about 5 cms.
 Originally, the male and female moths were thought to be different species because they look so different.

 The female adult moth is white with a broad black line along each forewing ending in a black bar at the base.
 The body has alternate black and orange bands.

 The male has fawn forewings speckled with black dots, and has pale hindwings.

-The species is found over the southern half of Australia, including
+The species is found over much of Australia, including :

 The eggs of this species are white and oval.